Sense Scotland: Shops Division

-Sense Scotland has a charity retail division that consists of 15 shops throughout Scotland.
+Sense Scotland has got a charity retail division that consists of 11 permanent shops and 8 temporary shops throughout Scotland.
 The charity opened their first shop on Dumbarton Road at Kelvinhall Subway Station in Glasgow in 1986 where it still opens its doors to trade most days of the week.

 Sense Scotland shops are predominantly staffed by volunteers and each shop has its own paid shop manager and shop assistant.
 The shops division is highly dependent on donations of used goods from the public and sells second hand furniture in selected stores.
 Sense Scotland invites donors of goods to Gift Aid their donations allowing the charity to get extra money by claiming the tax back from the Government.